Instant Pot Spaghetti Sauce

 7. Cool and Store: Arrange them on a dry kitchen towel.

 8. Observe: Also, remember to let the jars rest undisturbed for 12 hours.
 If the jars pop, it means everything is good and you can store them in your pantry.
-But in case they don’t pop, store them fridge for up to 2 weeks.
+However, if they don’t pop, store them in the fridge for up to 2 weeks.

 Expert tip